 You’ll find apple pie, peach, salted caramel (my personal favorite), rocky road, s’mores, and even fig and goat cheese, to name a few.

-Be sure to check out our sweet potato ice cream recipe, key lime pie ice cream pops recipe, and s’mores ice cream sandwich.
+By the way, be sure to check out our s’mores ice cream sandwich.

 Don’t you just love warm cinnamon-spiced cooked apples, buttery, melt-in-your-mouth crust, apple pie?
 We sure do!
 That’s why this apple pie ice cream from Amy of House Of Nash Eats is a great late-summer treat.
 It’s everything you love about apple pie in ice cream form.
 So it’s perfect for when apples are just coming into season, but it’s not quite baking season yet.
 And if you want a cold treat you’ll be making all summer long, definitely see her old-fashioned peach ice cream recipe.